 topic branch are labeled with prime signs after the

-rebase to denote that they are, in a sense, the “same” commits, but because
+rebase to denote that they are, in a sense, the “same” commits, but

-they have a different ancestry, describe a different set of
+because they have a different ancestry, describe a different set of

-states – specifically, states that incorporate commits F and G. If there are
+states – specifically, states that incorporate commits F and G. If there

-you to resolve those before continuing the rebase.
+will prompt you to resolve those before continuing the rebase.